Can Praxis Equine

 Individuals from the US, the UK, Australia and Israel have requested consultation from Can Praxis.

-Couples living with the effects of PTSD / OSI face conflict and crisis as well as the usual psychological symptoms.
-At Can Praxis, participants learn, or re-learn, how to resolve conflict and crisis in a strategic, effective manner.
-They leave with helpful knowledge useful experience which provide realistic hope.
+Couples living with the effects of PTSD daily face conflict and crisis as well as the usual psychological symptoms.
+At Can Praxis, participants learn, or re-learn, how to resolve conflict and crisis using new communication techniques in a strategic, effective manner.
+They leave with helpful knowledge and useful experience, providing them with realistic take away skills and hope for the future.